Brian Bailey Consulting

 As a consultant, I developed some ideal reference flows, helped companies identify the bottlenecks in their own flows and advised them on the ways that they could make improvements.
 Coupled with this work was an extensive education program intended to help engineering teams understand the changes that were going on in the industry.

-During the course of my work, I have had four patents issued and others pending.
+During the course of my work, I have had five patents issued and others pending.
 I have been involved in a lot of standards groups, starting with the development of VHDL value sets, System design methodologies and simulation backplane technologies for CFI, numerous standards within the system level group of VSI, which I also chaired for a number of years and chaired the C language semantics group of Accellera.
-I am the current chair of the Accellera Interfaces Technical Committee which has successfully developed a co-emulation standard that is now getting widespread adoption in the market.
+I was the chair of the Accellera Interfaces Technical Committee which successfully developed a co-emulation standard.

-I am a reviewer, technical program member and track chair for a number of conferences, including DATE and DAC.
-I established a functional verification track in DesignCon which has quickly grown to become the track receiving most paper submissions.
+I am or have been a reviewer, technical program member or track chair for a number of conferences, including DATE, DAC and ESC.
+I established a functional verification track in DesignCon that quickly grew to become the track receiving most paper submissions while under my supervision.

 Helping companies improve their verification efficiency.